kevincorvallis/HNscrapper/DYNAMODB_STATUS_REPORT.md

 ## 🎯 Recommendation

-**Fix the GitHub Action** by adding the missing `VERCEL_SCRAPE_URL` secret.
+**Ensure the GitHub Action has AWS credentials** so it can run the scraper.
 This will:
-1. Resume daily scraping at 2 AM UTC
-2. Keep your DynamoDB data fresh
+1. Keep your DynamoDB data fresh with daily runs
-3. Continue building your HN analytics dataset
+2. Continue building your HN analytics dataset
-4. Enable your vote tracking and trend analysis
+3. Enable your vote tracking and trend analysis

-Your infrastructure is solid - just needs the missing URL configuration! 🔧
+Your infrastructure is solid—just confirm the secrets are set correctly! 🔧